zammitjohn/Nokia-XML-Python-Tools/README.md

 Create JSON files with ADJS and ADJG usage per cell.
 This is done by parsing network XML export [^1].
 This is a CLI app, show CLI help with '-h'.

 ### [externalUMTSAdjs](externalUMTSAdjs.py)
-Uses JSON output from [ADJXparser](ADJXparser.py) to create ADJS neighbour creation XML script for external UNTRAN cells with neighbour addition file [^3].
+Uses JSON output from [ADJXparser](ADJXparser.py) to create ADJS neighbour creation XML script for external UMTS cells with neighbour addition file [^3].
 This is a CLI app, show CLI help with '-h'.

 ## LTE